 - have prior percussion training

-- have reached the age of 15 by the start of the program
+- have reached the age of 15 and not yet graduated high school by the start of the program

 - be available for the entire two-week program